 POC is a functional soil component that contributes to the stabilization of SOC (Witzgall et al., 2021) and has weaker physical and chemical protection than MAOC, making it more susceptible to microbial utilization and mineralization (Tang et al., 2023).
 Higher CUE could potentially expedite the breakdown of the POC (Averill et al., 2018).
 In this study, soil microbial CUE demonstrated a significant and positive correlation with SOC, DOC and POC (Fig. 5), indicated that CUE was responsible for the most alteration in both the quantity and composition of SOC (Shi et al., 2025).
 The study of Liu et al (2018) concluded that CUE mediated carbon loss via microbial respiration and strongly influenced the rate of SOC formation.
 In this study, the diminished accessibility of POC to microorganisms may foster an enhancement in CUE for survival, elucidating the favorable correlation observed between CUE and POC in our findings (Fig. 5).
-Furthermore, the study by Stone et al (2023) showed that drought could reduce the NH4+-N and NO3--N, thereby decreasing nitrogen use efficiency and consequently reducing CUE.
-In this study, TN and MBC both decreased (Fig.1), because lower microbial CUE resulted in less accumulation of MBC and microbial residues, thereby reducing the MAOC repertoire.
-Thus, changes in MAOC concentrations may result from alterations in microbial N cycling in response to drought.
+Furthermore, the study by Stone et al (2023) showed that drought could reduce CUE by declining nitrogen use efficiency.
+In this study, TN and MBC both decreased (Fig.1), because lower microbial CUE resulted in less accumulation of MBC and MAOC repertoire for microbial N cycling in response to drought.
 These findings did not support our observation that drought decreased CUE and promoted MAOC reduction, but demonstrated the microbial CUE was affected by SOC fractions with substrate available C.

 In addition, studies have shown that long-term drought reduced soil available N, which may cause a significant increase in soil C/N ratio, resulting in microorganisms experiencing N limitation with a decrease in microbial biomass (Chen et al., 2020).
 When soil microorganisms were relatively limited by a specific element, which were induced to synthesize the corresponding element acquisition enzymes (Wang et al., 2009).
 This enzymatic response also contributed to the rapid improvement of LAP activity observed in our study (Fig. 3).
 However, Koyama et al. (2025) showed microbial CUE significantly decreased by the increase of C availability.
 Ullah et al. (2021) showed that drought caused small increases in CUE across season on grassland in Australia.
 Fuchslueger et al. (2019) showed microbial CUE decreased with temperature change independent of drought by substrate respiration.
-Therefore, drought may affect microbial CUE differently over different time scales, substrate quantity and quality change of C availability (Koyama et al., 2025) and temperature sensitivity (Fuchslueger et al., 2019).
-There is a need to further quantify the effects of drought on long-term C sequestration and the microbial mechanisms underlying this process.
-The drought duration of our study was 9 years, to better understand how SOC components respond to droughts of varying durations, further studies should observe the long-term effects of drought over different time scales.
-The increase of CUE with SOC reduction mainly depended on scenarios such as forest vegetation restoration under global change (Shi et al., 2025).
+Therefore, drought may affect microbial CUE over different time scales, substrate quantity and quality change of C availability (Koyama et al., 2025) and temperature sensitivity (Fuchslueger et al., 2019).
+Further quantification of drought on long-term C sequestration and the microbial mechanisms is needed.
+As our study lasted eight years, further research should observe drought’s long-term impacts on SOC components over varying time scales and soil depth.
+The increase of CUE with SOC reduction mainly depended on scenarios such as forest vegetation restoration and disrupted the interactions of soil-microbe-minerals under further drought scenario (Shi et al., 2025; Zhou et al., 2026).

 5. Conclusion